shekinahmanyi/shekinahmanyi/README.md

 ### Hi there 👋

-I am called Shekinah Manyi✨ and I Love the MERN Stack
+I am called Shekinah Manyi✨ and I so Love the MERN Stack❤️

 I am a passionate Software Developer and Tech enthusiast from Cameroon.